50 Practical Journal Prompts About Fear to Be Fearless

 Journal prompts for fear of other people

-3. Imagine a situation where you face your fear of what others think about you.
-How would your life be different if you could overcome this fear?
-Describe the good changes you imagine.
+3. Imagine facing your fear of what others think about you.
+How would your life change if you could overcome this fear?
+Describe the positive changes you see.

 5. Remember a time when someone criticized you or gave you negative feedback.
 How did it make you feel about yourself?
-What can you learn from that to overcome your fear of what others think?
+What can you learn from that to help you overcome your fear of what others think?

 Journal prompts for fear of failure